Employment

 2. D. Peng, W. Liu*, Y. Xiao, and L. Cheng “Making four- and two-component relativistic density functional methods fully equivalent based on the idea of ‘from atoms to molecule’.”
 J. Chem.
 Phys.
 127, 104106 (2007).

-1. Y. Xiao, W. Liu, L. Cheng, and D. Peng “Four-component relativistic theory for nuclear magnetic shielding constants: Critical assessments of different approaches.”
+1. Y. Xiao, W. Liu*, L. Cheng, and D. Peng “Four-component relativistic theory for nuclear magnetic shielding constants: Critical assessments of different approaches.”
 J. Chem.
 Phys.
-126, 214101 (2007)
+126, 214101 (2007).

 Presentations since JHU:

-Invited talks in conferences and workshops
+Invited talks in meetings and workshops

-“Vibronic-Structure Calculations for laser-coolable polyatomic molecules” ITAMP workshop in laser cooling of molecules, Institute of Theoretical Atomic Molecular and Optical Physics at Harvard, Boston, MA (Oct.
-2022).
+“Vibronic-Structure Calculations for laser-coolable polyatomic molecules” ITAMP workshop in laser cooling of molecules, Institute of Theoretical Atomic Molecular and Optical Physics at Harvard, Boston, MA (2022).

-“Analytic-Gradient Techniques for Spinor-Based Relativistic Coupled-Cluster Methods” in the 13th International Conference on Relativistic Effects in Heavy-Element Chemistry and Physics (REHE-2020/2022)”, Assisi, Italy (2022).
+“Analytic-Gradient Techniques for Spinor-Based Relativistic Coupled-Cluster Methods” in the 13th International Conference on Relativistic Effects in Heavy-Element Chemistry and Physics (REHE-2020/2022), Assisi, Italy (2022).

 “Analytic Gradients for Spinor-Based Relativistic Coupled-Cluster Methods” OPERA2022, Operators, Perturbations, Electrons, Relativity, and Multi-Scale Applications Symposium, Mainz, Germany (2022).